A comprehensive curriculum –

 The US module is a tailor-made executive leadership program in partnership with Columbia School of Business in New York, USA, one of the leading business schools in the US.

-Note: The program fee does not include visa fees during the international modules.
+Note: The program fee does not include visa fees and flight cost during the international modules.
 Visa-related costs will amount to around 1,000 EUR in total.

 A variety of engaging Management Practice Workshops supplement the program’s thorough academic curriculum.
 The workshops focus on current key business practices and are taught by experts and coaches in the respective areas.

 Students embark on a personal development journey throughout the duration of the MBA, with all aspects of their education designed to help them better know themselves as well as learn how to lead and be led.
 Group work, reflections, and leadership challenges help students excel beyond their current boundaries and provide ample opportunities to sharpen their interpersonal and communication skills.
 This module is integrated into all aspects of the curriculum.

 The Final MBA Project can take the form of a business-plan, research paper, or report written in cooperation with a company.
 Completed either individually or as a group, the result should demonstrate an ability to focus on solving a problem by applying the research methods and management knowledge acquired throughout the MBA.
 The project is supervised by a faculty member and is typically completed during the elective phase of the program.
 In the case of a company-related project, the final project takes place either during the elective phase or after all modules have been completed.